Felip releases ‘7sins’ album

 7sins is composed of nine songs, with “envy” as the title/focus track.
 The album will also be released on Felip’s YouTube channel.
 Other songs represent other sins such as wrath, greed and pride.
 It ends with a track called “ache,” which is about redemption and acknowledgment.

-Despite being busy with SB19 engagements, shoots, and projects, Felip persevered and took a hands-on approach to writing, creating, and producing his album.
-The album took 7 months of work to write, record, and mix, with late-night sessions with Luke April of PLAYERTWO and Isagani Palabyab.
+Despite being busy with SB19 engagements, shoots and projects, Felip persevered and took a hands-on approach to writing, creating and producing his album.
+The album took seven months of work to write, record and mix, with late-night sessions with Luke April of PLAYERTWO and Isagani Palabyab.

 7sins also features collaborations with artist Belgian-Filipino Cyra Gwynth, whom Felip looks up to as an artist.
 He and his producer felt it was an interesting and good blend to create a song or two together.
 Cyra Gwynth wrote “greed,” an emotional song about loving the wrong person that will resonate with a lot of listeners, she also co-wrote and features in the song, “lust.”
 Listeners also got another collaboration with Warner Music Philippines artist PLAYERTWO for the song “gluttony.”
 Felip previously collaborated with him on the songs “FLYYY” and “Pagdali.”